 - Understand that a proposal is the first step of any project.
 Use project management software like Wrike to draft your project concepts and present more detailed, visual tools along with your written document to make a more significant impact.

 - Brainstorm questions you think the person or team you're going to pitch will ask.
-This includes questions about possible obstacles down the line.
-If you're using Wrike to help with your proposal, you can reassure them with details on how you plan to respond to anticipated challenges and build trust with features like real-time work visibility.
+This includes questions about possible obstacles down the line, how you plan to deliver your project management status update, etc. If you're using Wrike to help with your proposal, you can reassure them with details on how you plan to respond to anticipated challenges and build trust with features like real-time work visibility.

 - Find your unique hook and boil it down to its essence.
 Even if the solution or methods aren't new, offering a higher-quality service (like breaking complex projects down into bite-size phases in your proposal) can make all the difference.

 - Provide relevant big-picture context to the problem you're going to solve.
 Defining project scope and dependencies from the outset is huge, which is why you should definitely include what resources you plan to track and how you plan to monitor them in your proposal outline.
 And by the way, a quality project management software makes this a whole lot easier to accomplish consistently at every stage of the project.